Unknown-strange/LeetCode-problemsSet/2665. Count II/Problem_Set.md

+## CounterII
-##Write a function createCounter.
+Write a function createCounter.
 It should accept an initial integer init.
 It should return an object with three functions.

 The three functions are: